thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 The following are some limitations of the existing software:

 * Connections and tables cannot be imported
-* Content that is migrated to a new cluster is created as new unless GIUDs are manually modified in the TML files
+* Content that is migrated to a new cluster is created as new unless GUIDs are manually modified in the TML files

 The following additional features are planned for the near future: